ITVAPP/iappplayer/README.md

 - **Picture-in-Picture Mode** - Support for Android and iOS PiP
 - **Notification Integration** - Media notifications and lock screen controls

+## 📚 More Documentation Resources

+> 💡 **If this documentation is not comprehensive enough, please check the detailed comments in the source code** - We provide rich comments in the code, covering the usage, parameter descriptions, and examples of each API.

 ## 🚨 Important Notice

 This library is not responsible for issues caused by the video_player library, it only serves as a UI wrapper on top of it.